Equality & Diversity

 We provide all staff with training regarding our Equalities and Community Cohesion Policies at the start of each academic year, staff also attend INSET sessions on issues that deal with equality, social integration and community cohesion as part of their own professional development.
 As part of our induction training for new staff training is provided on the academies policies and guidance is given by the Senior Leadership Team with regards to the Equality Act.

-The governing body has set out its commitment to equal opportunities in this policy statement, and it will continue to do all it can to ensure that all members of the school community are treated fairly and with equality.
-The governing body seeks to ensure that people with disabilities are not discriminated against when applying for jobs at our school.
-The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities.
-The governing body will, in its annual report, make reference to arrangements for disabled pupils.
+The Trust has set out its commitment to equal opportunities in this policy statement, and it will continue to do all it can to ensure that all members of the school community are treated fairly and with equality.
+The Trust seeks to ensure that people with disabilities are not discriminated against when applying for jobs at our school.
+The Trust take all reasonable steps to ensure that the school environment gives access to people with disabilities.

 The Class Teacher ensures that all pupils are treated fairly, equally and with respect.
 We do not discriminate against any child.
 When selecting classroom material, teachers pay due regard to the sensitivities of all members of the class and do not provide material that is racist or sexist in nature.
 Teachers strive to provide material that gives positive images of ethnic minorities and that challenges stereotypical images of minority groups.
 When designing schemes of work, we use this policy to guide us, both in our choice of topics to study, and in how to approach sensitive issues.
 So, for example, history topics in our school include examples of the significant contributions women have made to developments in this country’s history.
 In geography topics the teacher attempts to counter stereotypical images of Africa and Asia and to show the true diversity of development in different parts of the world.
 All our teachers challenge any incidents of prejudice or racism.
 Teachers support the work of ancillary or support staff and encourage them to intervene in a positive way against any occurrence of discrimination.